Could a PLC course be right for you?

 What is involved in a PLC?

-The courses tend to be targeted towards specific jobs.
-About 50% of time on the courses is spent on knowledge and training directly related to employment.
-25% is usually spent on work experience.
+PLC courses tend to be targeted towards specific jobs.
+About half of your time on the course is spent on knowledge and training directly related to employment.
+You will also have the opportunity to go on work experience as part of the course, giving you hands-on experience in a job you're interested in.

 The awards offered by PLC courses include FETAC Level 5, FETAC Level 6 and some City and Guilds qualifications.